NotTheUsual/DocBlog/README.md

 Simple blog, made to remind myself that I can still code Rails apps.
 Uses [Ben Balter's Word To Markdown gem](https://github.com/benbalter/word-to-markdown) to allow you to blog from Word (roughly).

-There's not much on the Master branch yet, but the Develop branch has a nice implementation, with a terrible UI.
-The posts branch is where I'm trying to update the Word To Markdown Gem.
+There's not much on the Master branch yet, but the Posts branch has a nice implementation, with a terrible UI.
+Unfortunately also where I'm trying to update the Word To Markdown Gem.

 ### Angular